Rec 3: Genesis: Sequel

-A fourth film was released, titled REC 4: Apocalypse, with Manuela Velasco reprising her role as Ángela Vidal, the reporter from the first two films.
-In an interview to Fangoria, Jaume Balagueró stated that the film doesn't have an apocalyptic style presumed by its title, saying that "all of the movies in the [REC] series have the same budget, so you're not really going to see big scenes of Barcelona full of zombies; they're just not intended that way.
+A fourth film titled REC 4: Apocalypse, was released 31 October 2014, with Manuela Velasco reprising her role as Ángela Vidal, the reporter from the first two films.
+The film follows the events of the second film, and loses the "found-footage" style.
+Jaume Balagueró stated that the film doesn't have an apocalyptic style presumed by its title, saying that "all of the movies in the [REC] series have the same budget, so you're not really going to see big scenes of Barcelona full of zombies; they're just not intended that way.
 There has to be a story that's controlled and strong".
-The film follows the events of the second film, and loses the "found-footage" style.
-Production began in 2013.
-At the 2012 Sitges Film Festival, it was announced the film would have its world premiere there in October 2013.
-An Announcement Trailer was released late November of the same year, confirming the return of Ángela Vidal.

-However, on early May 2013, Balagueró, in an interview, revealed that the film's production had been delayed and the film would premiere sometime in mid-2014.
-A Teaser Poster and updated premise were released early May.
-Filming began early July 2013.
-In April 2014 a theatrical trailer was released and in late August 2014 the final trailer was released.
-The sequel was released on 31 October 2014.